Music of the Pacific Northwest: Heavy metal

+Pop

+While the Pacific Northwest is not often known for pop music, pop musicians such as Bing Crosby, Quincy Jones, and Carly Rae Jepsen have hailed from the region.
+Jones, who came of age in Seattle and Bremerton in the Puget Sound region and is best known for his work with Michael Jackson, credits the region as the place where he was first "finding music".

 Rock

-1959–1960

 In 1959–1960, Seattle's Dolton Records started to take off and local bands including The Kingsmen and Paul Revere and the Raiders became known as the Sea-Port Beat, later to be referred to as the Original Northwest Sound.